8randino/csmagicprotege/README.md

-- I'm a self-taught programmer that specializes in backend development and data infrstructure.
+- I'm a self-taught programmer and i'm looking to build my skill sets in backend development and data infrstructure.
-- I have a bs in mathematics with a concentration in applied math.
+- I have a bs in mathematics.